-11.3 TRACK REGULATIONS - FLUID SPILLAGE
+11.4.
+FLUID SPILLAGE:

 Due to the damage that may be caused, any driver reported to be spilling oil, fuel or other unspecified fluid onto the circuit, will be shown and must respect the black and orange flag by immediately stopping in the pit lane.
-Drivers will not be allowed to rejoin the event until the spillage is investigated by a Scrutineer and any problem rectified to the Scrutineers satisfaction.
-Should a driver concerned ignore the black and orange flag they will be shown the black flag, the offending driver and his vehicle may be disqualified from the remainder of the meeting and the competitor concerned may be liable for the costs of any subsequent track repairs which arise.
+Drivers will not be allowed to re-join the event until the spillage is investigated by a Scrutineer and any problem rectified to the Scrutineers satisfaction.
+Should a driver concerned ignore the black and orange flag they will be shown the black flag, the offending driver and their vehicle may be disqualified from the remainder of the meeting and the competitor concerned may be liable for the costs of any subsequent track repairs which arise.